AJChestnut/Network-Services-TryHackMe-Writeup/README.md

 This is a writeup for the [TryHackMe.com](https://tryhackme.com) room, [Network Services,](https://tryhackme.com/room/networkservices) created by [Polomints](https://tryhackme.com/p/PoloMints).

-This write-up will include the answers to most questions, but, as requested by TryHackMe, it will not include the Flags or password.
+This write-up will include the answers to most questions, but, as requested by TryHackMe, it will not include the Flags or passwords.

 This room can be found in the Cyber Defense learning path at the time of writing and [here](https://tryhackme.com/room/networkservices).